KienHoSD/AES_implement/README.md

 2. Navigate to the project directory: `cd AES_implement`
 3. Build the project using the provided Makefile: `make`

+## Notes

+- Supports AES-128 encryption and decryption.
+- Supports ECB/CBC mode of operation.
+- Have the same result with the AES-128 encryption and decryption in the `openssl` library.
+- Can encrypt and decrypt buffers of arbitrary length (manual padding is required) and files.
+- Uses a fixed key and IV for encryption and decryption.
+You can change the key and IV in the `main.cpp` file.
+- Need furthur optimization for better performance (multi-threading, SIMD instructions, etc.).
+- Is not suitable for production use.

 ## Makefile

 The Makefile included in this repository provides an easy way to build the project.
 It contains the following targets: